 - to complete the online language test, should this duty apply (see above).

-- Without fulfilling the above it will not be possible to generate a participant’s contract and move on to its signing.
+- Without fulfilling the above it will not be possible to generate a Grant Agreement and move on to its signing.

-- A condition for the concluding of the participant’s contract and obtaining a grant is the submission of the following documents:
+- A condition for the concluding of the Grant Agreement and obtaining a grant is the submission of the following documents:

-- A Learning Agreement confirmed by both parties (Learning Agreement on MU form!) – copy
+- A Learning Agreement confirmed by both parties (Learning Agreement approved in IS OIS)

 - Should the student fulfil the conditions for increased financial support for students from disadvantaged socio-economic environments, they must also submit the required documents (see above)

-- The student should come to sign the participant’s contract in the period 2–3 weeks before the start of the study stay, and they have a duty to visit in person
+- The student should come to sign the Grant Agreement in the period 2–3 weeks before the start of the study placement, and they have a duty to visit in person

-Before their departure the student has a duty to record the study stay in the IS.
+Before their departure the student has a duty to record the study placement in the IS.

-Further information on individual steps for the student can be found in the document Administration of the Study Stay (which you can find in the Documents section).
+Further information on individual steps for the student can be found in the document Administration of the Study Placement (which you can find in the Documents section).

-1. Changes to the Learning Agreement (Changes to the original Learning Agreement on the MU form!)
+1. Changes to the Learning Agreement (Changes to the original Learning Agreement approved in IS OIS)

-- All changes to the Learning Agreement must be agreed in writing by both the sending and receiving institution
+- All changes to the Learning Agreement have to be confirmed with electronic signatures from both the sending and host institutions

 - Changes to the Learning Agreement are made online in the ISOIS database in accordance with the Guide to Completing the Learning Agreement and Making Changes (which you can find in the Documents section)